The UK 3G Network Switch-Off: What You Need to Know

 The Impact on Peoplesafe’s Technology

 Peoplesafe devices remain unaffected by the 3G transition, as all our safety devices are equipped with either 2G or 4G connectivity.
-This ensures that users can continue relying on their safety devices without interruption, knowing their devices will seamlessly switch to the available networks, ensuring uninterrupted access to Peoplesafe.
+This ensures that users can continue relying on their personal safety devices without interruption, knowing their devices will seamlessly switch to the available networks, ensuring uninterrupted access to Peoplesafe.

 However, those who utilise Peoplesafe’s mobile apps should verify their device’s compatibility and check if it will be impacted by 3G retirement.
 Ensuring that your mobile device supports 4G or 5G networks (or at least 2G) is a straightforward but crucial step in guaranteeing uninterrupted access to Peoplesafe’s services.